AI4WORK-Project/sliding-work-sharing/README.md

   }
 }
 ```
+_Please Note_: The `decisionExplanation` is not shown here for the sake of brevity.
+An example is described [here](#how-to-read-the-decisionexplanation).

 Depending on the input, the SWS may decide one of the following:
 - `AI_AUTONOMOUSLY`: "Let the robot continue trying"